Barueri

 Barueri (/pt/ or /pt/) is a Brazilian municipality in the State of São Paulo located in the northwestern part of the Metropolitan Region of São Paulo.
-The population is 276,982 (2020 est.) in an area of 65.70 sqkm.
+The population is 316,473 (2022 census) in an area of 65.70 sqkm.

 Its boundaries are Santana de Parnaíba to the north, Osasco in the east, Carapicuíba in the Southeast, Jandira to the south and southwest, and Itapevi the west.
 The city is served by the trains of line 8 of the Companhia Paulista de Trens Metropolitanos (literally São Paulo Metropolitan Railway Company), (CPTM).